Lewis and Clark Elementary School

 Today, Grand Forks County is a thriving community with a diversified economy.
 It is home to various industries, including agriculture, education, healthcare, and technology.
 The county continues to grow and develop, with a strong focus on preserving its heritage and fostering a vibrant cultural scene.
 From its Native American roots to its modern-day achievements, Grand Forks County stands as a testament to the strength and spirit of its people.

-This timeline provides a concise overview of the key events in the history of Grand Forks County, North Dakota.
+This timeline provides a condensed summary of the historical journey of Grand Forks County, North Dakota.